termux-play-store/.github/profile/README.md

 ## Background
 Android apps specify a [targetSdkVersion](https://developer.android.com/guide/topics/manifest/uses-sdk-element#target) property, to indicate which version of Android they are compatible with.
 This is for backward compatibility, as if the `targetSdkVersion` of an app specifies "Android 11", then the Android system will effectively act as if the system is running that version, allowing old behaviour, even if the system is actually running a newer Android version such as Android 14.

-Almost every Android version imposes new major restrictions when it comes to security requirements, and specifically the Android 10 version update was dramatic for Termux usage, as it disallowed executing downloaded files directly.
+Almost every Android version imposes new major restrictions when it comes to security requirements, and specifically Android 10 disallowed executing downloaded files directly.

 The Termux app avoided that by using a `targetSdkVersion` of Android 9, declaring that it was not compatible with the Android 10 requirements.
 This meant that, due to [Google Play's API level requirements](https://developer.android.com/google/play/requirements/target-sdk), Termux was not able to be updated on Google Play starting in 2020, and new devices were not allowed to install Termux from Google Play.

 This was unfortunate, as it meant that a lot of people around the world (many using Termux for real work or educational purposes, not having access to any computers and not being able to install apps from outside of Google Play due to having their phones locked down by carries) could either not install Termux at all on their new devices, or had to use old and insecure app versions on old devices.

-Recently, at 2024-06-07, Termux was updated on Google Play with changes to bump the `targetSdkVersion` to latest Android, with:
+At 2024-06-07, Termux was updated on Google Play with changes to bump the `targetSdkVersion` to latest Android, with:
 - Changes to work with the updated `targetSdkVersion` required by Google Play.
-- Changes to work without the [sharedUserId](https://developer.android.com/guide/topics/manifest/manifest-element#uid) manifest entry, which was not allowed by the Google Play review.
+- Changes to work without the [sharedUserId](https://developer.android.com/guide/topics/manifest/manifest-element#uid) manifest entry, which is deprecated and did not pass the Google Play review.
 - Changes to work with less permissions, as the initial Google Play review did not approve the usage of multiple permissions.

 As the F-Droid build of the Termux app and packages is not compatible with the updated requirements - the Google Play build is done from a different code base containing changes compared to the F-Droid build: